Rifki243/SmartBoard-KCIC/README_ENG.md

 ## 🧭 System Architecture

-The system is composed of two main components:
+The system consists of two main components:

-1. 🎨 **Frontend Web Interface** — Built with HTML, CSS, and JavaScript
+1. 🎨 **Frontend Web** — HTML, CSS, and JavaScript for the user interface
-2. ⚙️ **Backend API (FastAPI)** — Handles face detection and prediction processes
+2. ⚙️ **Backend API (FastAPI)** — Handles face detection and identity prediction

-📌 System topology illustration:
+📌 System topology image:

 ![System Topology](Topologi.jpg)

 ---

-## 🧠 ML Model Training Pipeline (ML/)
+## 🧠 Model Training Pipeline (ML/)

-The `ML/` directory contains the scripts for building the face recognition model step by step.
-Execute them in the following order:
+The `ML/` directory contains steps to build the face recognition model.
+The steps are as follows:

 1. **📷 rekam.py**
-   Capture face images of users via webcam and save to dataset folder.
+   Capture passenger faces via webcam and store them in the dataset.

 2. **🔀 randomize_data.py**
-   Shuffle image dataset to avoid training bias.
+   Shuffle the dataset to prevent training bias.

 3. **🧹 preprocessing.py**
-   Resize, normalize, and encode images for training.
+   Resize, normalize, and encode the image data.

 4. **🧠 training.py**
-   Train a TensorFlow model and export it as `model.tflite`.
+   Train the TensorFlow model and save it as `model.tflite`.

 5. **🔍 prediction.py**
-   Test model performance with new input data.
+   Test the model’s performance on new data.

-> ⚠️ Important: Execute the scripts in the correct order to ensure dataset and model consistency.
+> ⚠️ Important: Execute scripts in order to ensure data and model consistency.

 ---

-## 🗂️ Dataset Information
+## 🗂️ Dataset Used

-The face recognition model is trained using a **combined dataset**:
+The model is trained using a combination of two facial image sources:

 1. 📦 [LFW (Labeled Faces in the Wild) Dataset](https://www.kaggle.com/datasets/jessicali9530/lfw-dataset)
-   A public dataset containing thousands of labeled face images.

-2. 📸 Locally Recorded Faces via `rekam.py`
+2. 📸 Local dataset from `rekam.py`
-   Custom user images captured using webcam.

-🔁 The generated dataset is merged and randomized using `randomize_data.py` to form the final dataset for training.
+🔁 Datasets are merged and shuffled before training.

-> Ensure that dataset structure follows model input standards and has been properly **preprocessed** before training.
+> Ensure the dataset folder structure matches the model input format and has been processed using `preprocessing.py`.

 ---